jua-cs/jua/README.md

 It features a CLI (repl + interpreter for files) and a web application.

-You can access the web application [here](http://jua.herokuapp.com).
+You can access the web application [here](http://jua.herokuapp.com)  (disclaimer it won't work in https because it's using heroku's free tier).

 ## Installation